 Pupils will study a range of mathematical concepts from Number, Algebra, Ratio, Proportion and Rates of Change, Geometry and Measures, Statistics and Probability.
-Pupils will have access to a variety of learning tools which include teacher led lessons, group work and problem solving, the 'MyMaths' website and regular assessments making use of past exam questions and papers.
+Pupils are taught in a variety of ways including teacher led lessons, group work and independent learning.
+Students have access to a variety of learning tools such as the 'Corbettmaths and Dr Frost' websites and an online textbook.
+We also make regular use of past paper exam questions and provide a large amount of practice papers to help them prepare for exams.